-In this activity explore the creative process and work of contemporary artist Julian Opie.
-They will analyse how Opie uses a graphic visual language to represent the essential features of individuals.
-Students will develop and apply graphic elements to create and refine their own portraits.
-They will then reflect on and evaluate their work.
+In this activity, students will explore the creative process and work of contemporary artist Julian Opie, considering how he uses a graphic visual language to represent the essential features of individuals.
+Taking inspiration from his work, they will develop and apply graphic elements to create and refine their own portraits.

 - Identify and describe how Julian Opie utilises line, colour and shape, to express ideas and communicate concepts